-The 50 Greatest Songs That Topped The Austrian Charts in the 20th Century, Ranked by Martin Canine
+The 50 Greatest Songs that Topped the Austrian Charts in the 20th Century, Ranked by Martin Canine

-On May 15th of 1964, the Austrian charts were officially released for the first time.
-The first official number 1 hit was “Gib mir dein Wort (bevor ich fahre)” by Austrian entertainer Freddy Quinn who performed the tune in a western movie he starred in.
-It’s January 13th as I write this, and hundreds, maybe even thousands of songs, originating from different nations, covering different genres and using different aesthetics and techniques the respective zeitgeist demands, climbed on the top of the single charts.
-Nowadays, streaming and downloads changed the way music is marketed, consumed and even made, while in the 20th century, physical sales were everything.
-And that’s exactly the time span I’ll cover in this list.These are the 50 most positively outstanding tunes that managed to be on top of the Austrian singles charts between May 15th, 1964 and December 31st, 2000.
-Many of these songs were international hits, too, also in America, others were phenomena of the European, German speaking or even exclusively Austrian music landscape.
-By ranking the items, we are not talking about influence and legacy here.
-They all at one point topped the charts - in other words: all of them had an impact on pop culture i a way.
-All years eligible had the same chance of having songs included, only some had stronger ones than others.
+On May 15, 1964, the Austrian charts were officially released for the first time.
+The first official number one hit was Gib mir dein Wort (bevor ich fahre) by Austrian entertainer Freddy Quinn, who performed the tune in a western movie he starred in.
+It's January 13 as I write this, and hundreds, maybe even thousands, of songs - originating from different nations, covering various genres, and using different aesthetics and techniques demanded by their respective zeitgeist - have climbed to the top of the singles charts.Nowadays, streaming and downloads have changed the way music is marketed, consumed, and even created.
+However, in the 20th century, physical sales were everything.
+That's exactly the time span I'll cover in this list.

 Are you ready?
 Let's go!